bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 When using React, you generally don’t need to call `addEventListener` to add listeners to a DOM element after it is created.
 Instead, just provide a listener when the element is initially rendered.

 When you define a component using an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), a common pattern is for an event handler to be a method on the class.
-For example, this `Toggle` component renders a button that lets the user toggle between “ON” and “OFF” states:
+For example, this `Toggle` component renders a button that lets the user toggle between "ON” and "OFF” states:

     class Toggle extends React.Component {
       constructor(props) {